-Level 3 appeal: An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.

-- □ If the Administrative Law Judge or attorney adjudicator says yes to your appeal, the appeals process may or may not be over.
-Unlike a decision at a Level 2 appeal, we have the right to appeal a Level 3 decision that is favorable to you.
-If we decide to appeal, it will go to a Level 4 appeal. - If we decide not to appeal, we must authorize or provide you with the service within 60 calendar days after receiving the Administrative Law Judge's or attorney adjudicator's decision. - If we decide to appeal the decision, we will send you a copy of the Level 4 appeal request with any accompanying documents.
-We may wait for the Level 4 appeal decision before authorizing or providing the service in dispute.

-- □ If the Administrative Law Judge or attorney adjudicator says no to your appeal, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - If you do not want to accept the decision, you can continue to the next level of the review process.
+Level 3 appeal: An Administrative Law Judge or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer. appeal right to Administrative Law Judge or attorney adjudicator says yes to your appeal, the s process may or may not be over.
+Unlike a decision at a Level 2 appeal, we have the appeal a Level 3 decision that is favorable to you.
+If we decide to appeal, it will go to a appeal. decide not to appeal, we must authorize or provide you with the medical care within 60 ndar days after receiving the Administrative Law Judge's or attorney adjudicator's sion. with decide to appeal the decision, we will send you a copy of the Level 4 appeal request any accompanying documents.
+We may wait for the Level 4 appeal decision before orizing or providing the medical care in dispute. dministrative Law Judge or attorney adjudicator says no to your appeal, the appeals • s may or may not be over. ⊔ If you over u decide to accept this decision that turns down your appeal, the appeals process is - u do not want to accept the decision, you can continue to the next level of the review ess.
 The notice you get will tell you what to do for a Level 4 appeal.
 Level 4 appeal: The Medicare Appeals Council (Council) will review your appeal and give you an answer.
-The Council is part of the Federal government.

-- □ If the answer is yes, or if the Council denies our request to review a favorable Level 3 appeal decision, the appeals process may or may not be over.
-Unlike a decision at Level 2, we have the right to appeal a Level 4 decision that is favorable to you.
-We will decide whether to appeal this decision to Level 5. - If we decide not to appeal the decision, we must authorize or provide you with the service within 60 calendar days after receiving the Council's decision. - ^o If we decide to appeal the decision, we will let you know in writing. - □ If the answer is no or if the Council denies the review request, the appeals process may or may not be over. - If you decide to accept this decision that turns down your appeal, the appeals process is over. - If you do not want to accept the decision, you may be able to continue to the next level of the review process.
-If the Council says no to your appeal, the notice you get will tell you whether the rules allow you to go on to a Level 5 appeal and how to continue with a Level 5 appeal.
+The Council is part of the Federal government. appeal we have nswer is yes, or if the Council denies our request to review a favorable Level 3 decision, the appeals process may or may not be over.
+Unlike a decision at Level 2, ethe right to appeal a Level 4 decision that is favorable to you.
+We will decide whether eal this decision to Level 5. decide not to appeal the decision, we must authorize or provide you with the medical within 60 calendar days after receiving the Council's decision. $\square$ If we decide to appeal the decision, we will let you know in writing. □If the a nswer is no or if the Council denies the review request, the appeals process may or may no ot be over. ☐ If you over u decide to accept this decision that turns down your appeal, the appeals process is times, customer service, or other concerns

-Level 5 appeal: A judge at the Federal District Court will review your appeal.

-□ A judge will review all of the information and decide yes or no to your request.
-This is a final answer.
-There are no more appeal levels after the Federal District Court.